Adult Learning Service

 The County Council’s Adult Learning Service (ALS) provides learning opportunities that improve the lives and outcomes for individuals, families and communities and which support:

-We deliver English for Speakers of Other Languages (ESOL) courses, programmes for Adults with Learning Disabilities (ALD) and lead on the Multiply programme for West Sussex, which provides opportunities to improve your maths skills for everyday life, at home and work.
+We deliver English for Speakers of Other Languages (ESOL) courses, programmes for Adults with Learning Disabilities (ALD) and lead on the Multiply and Adult Skills programmes for West Sussex, which provide opportunities to improve your maths skills for everyday life, at home and work and improve learners’ quality of life by developing their skills and knowledge, creating pathways into employment opportunities and increasing their potential career progression.

 National Careers Service